Breaking Balls: The challenge of “challenge trades”

 Most of us are familiar with this ancient Chinese proverb: “No matter how hot she is, someone, somewhere is tired of her crap.”

 Relationships of a sexual nature rarely work out.
 I’m not trying to be negative.
 It’s just the mathematics of the situation.
 Half of all marriages end in divorce.
 Well, most relationships don’t even get to marriage.
 And there is almost an infinity of reasons that relationships don’t work.
+Couples who decided to ended their marriage should consider consulting with divorce lawyers Dallas to help them with divorce proceedings and negotiations.
+You may start your search on the internet by typing keywords like ‘best divorce attorney near me’.

 Sure, they start off fine with varying combinations of love, admiration, respect, social compatibility and bodily fluids.
 But people are complicated.
 Soon the complications creep in, the strength of the relationship is tested and usually fails.
 More often than not, the relationship doesn’t just fail, it shatters into a millions pieces with relationship shrapnel scattering in all directions cutting through everyone within the blast radius.